friemen/zackzack/README.md

 ## TODOs

-* Component access to global data like user, roles, rights
+* Component access to global data like user, roles, rights (can this be done through Om's global, immutable shared state?)
 * Formatting / parsing of values
 * Controlling input focus